Western Australia: shark attack prevention in the surf is a top priority | Photo: Surfing Western Australia

 The state authorities will also fund the Surfers Rescue 365 program for the next three years, delivering free, three-hour first aid training and live-saving skills specifically designed for surfers.

-The goal is to arm surfers with skills to respond to emergencies, in case of shark attacks.
-The course consists of board rescue, basic first aid and Cardiopulmonary resuscitation (CPR).
+The goal is to arm surfers with skills to respond to emergencies in case of shark attacks.

-"We have an amazing, vast and sometimes remote coastline with some of the best surfing waves in the world.
+"We have an amazing, vast, and sometimes remote coastline with some of the best surfing waves in the world.
 Our beaches are extremely popular, and surfers are often the first on the scene when emergency situations arise in the ocean," notes Mark Lane, CEO of Surfing Australia.

 "The free, comprehensive training sessions will reach more surfers across Western Australia and make our coastline a safe place to enjoy."